qiulang/vllm-sglang-perf/readme.md

 ## Conclusion

-SGLang demonstrated significant memory efficiency advantages while delivering higher throughput and more consistent response times for this specific model and test configuration.
-The 63% lower memory usage combined with 57% higher throughput makes it particularly suitable for environments where maximizing GPU utilization is critical.

-One of the most intriguing questions raised by this research is: **Why can SGLang operate with only one-third of the GPU memory compared to vLLM while delivering better performance?** This dramatic efficiency difference warrants further investigation by the community and could have significant implications for future LLM inference optimization.
+The performance comparison between SGLang and vLLM yielded surprising and nuanced results that highlight how scaling affects these frameworks differently:

+### Single-GPU Performance (A10)
+In the single A10 GPU scenario, SGLang demonstrated remarkable advantages:
+- **Response consistency**: Extremely consistent response times (std dev of just 0.01s)
+- **Throughput**: ~57% higher throughput than vLLM
+- **Token generation**: Faster token generation rate

+### Multi-GPU Performance (2x A10)
+When testing with 2 A10 GPUs, the performance characteristics reversed dramatically:
+- **Response consistency**: vLLM maintained consistent response times (std dev of 0.27s), while SGLang showed extreme variability (std dev up to 2.37s)
+- **Response time range**: vLLM maintained a tight range (1.34s-2.97s) compared to SGLang's dramatic spread (as wide as 1.52s-12.37s in some tests)
+- **Throughput**: vLLM achieved more than double the throughput in worst cases (10.82 req/s vs as low as 4.92 req/s for SGLang)
+- **Predictability**: vLLM offered much more predictable performance at scale, critical for production systems

+### Key Insights
+These findings suggest that:
+1. **Framework strengths vary by scale**: The two frameworks optimize differently for single vs. multi-GPU deployments
+2. **Deployment architecture matters**: Your hardware configuration should strongly influence your framework choice
+3. **No one-size-fits-all solution**: Each framework has scenarios where it excels

+One of the most valuable questions for the community to explore is: **Why does SGLang's performance consistency degrade in multi-GPU settings while vLLM maintains or improves its consistency?** Understanding these scaling behaviors could provide important insights for both framework developers and users.

-However, the optimal choice between frameworks depends on your specific use case, hardware, and requirements. vLLM remains a solid choice for many deployments, especially where its mature ecosystem and compatibility with OpenAI APIs are valuable.
+The optimal choice between frameworks clearly depends on your specific use case, hardware configuration, and requirements.
+For single-GPU deployments, SGLang's consistency and efficiency are compelling.
+For multi-GPU setups, vLLM appears to maintain better scaling characteristics.

-Future work could explore performance with larger models, multi-GPU setups, and more diverse workloads to provide a more comprehensive comparison.

-I encourage users to run their own tests with workloads representative of their actual production needs.
+I encourage users to run their own tests with workloads representative of their actual production needs and hardware configurations.

 ## Contributing